MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/asynchronous-channels.md

 [!include[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can allow your agents to send and receive formatted messages by enabling the markdown toggle in Omnichannel admin center.
+You can allow your agents to send and receive formatted messages by enabling the Markdown toggle in Omnichannel admin center.

 1. In the site map of Omnichannel admin center, select **Agent settings** under the **Advanced settings** menu.